VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 <details>
 <summary>Show answer</summary>

+- `overshoot_zone_type` lets you only activate overshooting around regions where certain types of burning takes place.
+- `overshoot_zone_loc` then
-`overshoot_zone_type` lets you only activate overshooting around regions where certain types of burning takes place. `overshoot_zone_loc` then tells MESA whether this overshoot zone should surround the convective core or a shell and `overshoot_bdy_loc` whether the overshoot should occur only above or only below the relevant convection zone(s).
+tells MESA whether this overshoot zone should surround the convective core or a shell
+- `overshoot_bdy_loc` whether the overshoot should occur only above or only below the relevant convection zone(s).

 </details>